Baryonification III: An accurate analytical model for the dispersion measure probability density function of fast radio bursts: Methodology

 where $\mathrm{DM}(\textbf{n})$ is the DM at a fixed sight-line $\textbf{n}$.
 This is simply the characteristic function of the random variable DM.
 The expectation value in \Cref{eq:expectaion_value} can be calculated by averaging over random halo placements.
 The number of halos in the volume element $\mathrm{d}V$ with masses between $M$ and $M+\mathrm{d}M$ is given by

 where ${\mathrm{d}n(M,z)}/{\mathrm{d}M}$ is the halo mass function.
 The angular halo number density in these narrow bins is

 where $\chi(z)$ is the comoving distance to redshift $z$.
-If we choose $\mathrm{d}z$ and $\mathrm{d}M$ to be sufficiently small, then overlaps between halos can be neglected.
-For numerical purposes, we assume that each halo has a finite angular radius $\theta_{\mathrm{max}}$, beyond which its contribution to the DM can be neglected.
-Typically, we use $\theta_{\mathrm{max}}$ to be three times the virial radius.
-Contributions beyond that will be dominated entirely by the two-halo term and will not change the shape of the PDF but only its mean.
+If we choose $\mathrm{d}z$ and $\mathrm{d}M$ to be sufficiently small, then overlaps between halos can be neglected. \review{For numerical purposes, we assume that each halo has a finite angular radius $\theta_{\mathrm{max}}$, beyond which its contribution to the DM can be neglected.
+Typically, we use $\theta_{\mathrm{max}}$ to be five times the virial radius.
+We discuss this choice in more detail in Appendix \ref{app:rmax}.
+Contributions beyond that will be dominated entirely by the two-halo term and will not change the shape of the PDF but only its mean.}

 With the assumptions discussed previously, \Cref{eq:expectaion_value} can be replaced with an integral over the angular DM function as described in \Cref{eq:DM_profile}, i.e.

 The first term represents the probability that no halo overlaps with the sight-line $\textbf{n}$, while the second term integrates over the overlapping locations.